AliceSchuberg/Mini-Game-Plat/README.md

 ## Additional Note: Run the Server on command line
 1. Create a new folder.

-2. Open up GamePlat.zip which contains the server codes.
+2. Open up Game Platform Server.zip which contains the server codes.

 3. Extract all folders under `GamePlat/build/classes` folder including: `gameplat`, `games`, `operations` and put them into the new folder.
 Note: Each folder above should contain the classes files instead of the java files.